hughwln/MultiLoad-GAN_public/README.md

 # MultiLoad-GAN_public
 This repository includes the source code of the MultiLoad-GAN paper.

+***
+NOTE:

+DUE THE PRIVACY ISSUE, WE ARE NOT ABLE TO SHARE THE ORIGINAL TRAINING DATA RIGHT NOW.
+CURRENTLY, YOU CAN ONLY RUN THE CODE WITH YOUR OWN DATA.
+AS SOON AS WE GET THE PERMISSION TO SHARE REAL DATA, WE WILL UPDATE IT.
+***

 Hu, Y., Li, Y*., Song, L., Lee, H. P., Rehm, P. J., Makdad, M., … & Lu, N. (2022).
 MultiLoad-GAN: A GAN-Based Synthetic Load Group Generation Method Considering Spatial-Temporal Correlations. arXiv preprint arXiv:2210.01167.

 We will keep updating the repository, making it easier to reproduce.